soyum2222/gonat/README.md

 Port Mapping

 ## What done
-Map one port of a different network to another port
+proxy the port to anther network

 ## Supports protocol
 TCP